clamytoe/toepack/README.md

 If you encounter any problems, please [file an issue](https://github.com/clamytoe/toepack/issues) along with a detailed description.

 ## Changelog
+* **v0.2.3** Fixed a bug with the logging setup.
+It would only read in config if project started from project directory.
 * **v0.2.2** Disabled logging during tests and prevented log level INFO from displaying in the console.
 * **v0.2.1** Added more detail to the README.md file.
 * **v0.2.0** Renamed the main script to *app.py*.
 I did not like the repeat name chaining..